Five-Year Funding Guarantee and Seven-Year Funding Eligibility

 Funding-Eligible Years (Years 6 and 7)

 After the fifth year of funding, students in years six or seven* may be eligible for, but are not entitled to, additional support.
 Such advanced students may be eligible for GSAS funding if they have previously banked it from outside awards received any time in years one to five; if they have special teaching assignments such as Core Preceptors, Kluge Scholars, or GSAS Teaching Scholars; or upon special request by departments that have exceptional and demonstrable pedagogical need in a given year, subject to GSAS approval.
+Students in the Natural Sciences may be supported by their PIs as student officers of research.

 *Students who enter with advanced standing (30 credits and 2 Residence Units) are still guaranteed five years of funding, but will be eligible for only one additional year of support.